The Role of the Special Educational Needs Co-ordinator (SENCo) or Inclusion Officer

 Where such a shared approach is taken the SENCo should not normally have a significant class teaching commitment.
 Such a shared SENCo role should not be carried out by a head teacher at one of the schools.

-Schools should review the effectiveness of such a shared SENCo role regularly and should not persist with it where there is evidence of a negative impact on the quality of SEN provision, or the progress of pupils with SEN.
+Schools should review the effectiveness of such a shared SENCo role regularly and should not persist with it where there is evidence of a negative impact on the quality of SEN provision, or the progress of pupils with SEND.